 How will my water meter be read?

 Once the metering program is in place in a water system, water meters will be read quarterly, at the end of March, June, September, and December.
 The metering equipment uses automated radio based meter reading technology.
-The meters use the 900 MHz radio band utilized by many consumer devices such as cordless phones, garage door openers, communications radios, Wi-Fi networks, and other wireless devices.
-The meters will be read by the Regional District simply by driving or walking by properties resulting in a significant amount of labour savings over manually read meters.
+The Regional District has two automated meter reading equipment suppliers.
+The Balfour water system has Badger/Beacon equipment that is based on cellular technology.
+Meters are automatically read and data is transferred to a server on a daily basis.
+Other water systems have Neptune based equipment with 900 MHz radios to transmit data.
+The 900 MHz band is utilized by many consumer devices such as cordless phones, garage door openers, communications radios, Wi-Fi networks, and other wireless devices.
+Neptune meters are read by the Regional District simply by driving or walking by properties resulting in a significant amount of labour savings over manually read meters.

 How will you know that my meter is reading accurately?